 The IRS does consider money you make off selling your primary residence to be a capital gain.
 Luckily, they give you a lot of breaks on what can be a substantial profit.
 Here are the two most significant ones:

 - No Tax on the First $250,000.
 This is a big one.
-You don’t have to pay capital gains taxes on the first $250,000 you make on the sale of your home ($500,000 if you file as married filing jointly) as long as you’ve owned the home at least two years, lived there as your main home at least two years of the previous five, and didn’t take this break for any other home sale in the past two years.
-Click here for more specific rules.
+You don’t have to pay capital gains taxes on the first $250,000 you make on the sale of your home ($500,000 if you file as married filing jointly) as long as you’ve owned the home and lived in it as your main home at least two years of the previous five, and didn’t take this break for any other home sale in the past two years.
+See IRS Publication 523 for further detail and special circumstances.

 - Additional Expenses Are Included.
 The second break is that the cost basis of your home (for most assets, the amount you paid for it) has several common expenses added to it.
-You can often subtract points you paid on your original mortgage, closing costs, real estate taxes paid in the year you bought the home, the cost of additions or substantial home improvements (but not repairs), and real estate fees paid to your agent to sell the home.
+You can subtract some closing costs (including legal, title, and recording fees) the cost of additions or substantial home improvements (but not repairs), and the real estate commission paid to your agent to sell the home.
 Raising the cost basis allows you to have a smaller gain, and in turn, pay less in capital gains taxes.

-Unfortunately, if you have a loss on your home, you can’t claim it on your taxes.
+Unfortunately, in most cases if you have a loss on your home, you can’t claim it on your taxes.

 3. Capital Gains on Selling an Investment Property

 The rules for capital gains tax on the sale of an investment property differ from those governing the sale of your home.
-For example, you don’t get the nice $250,000 break, but you do get to deduct most of the expenses of buying, improving, or selling the home as listed above; plus, while you own it, you get to deduct the expenses of maintaining it as well as depreciation.
+For example, you don’t get the nice $250,000 break, but you do get to deduct most of the expenses of buying, improving, or selling the home.
+Plus, while you own it, you get to deduct the expenses of maintaining it as well as depreciation against the rental income.

 When you sell the investment property, however, that depreciation gets “recaptured” which could result in a larger capital gain (get a tax professional to help you here).
 However, unlike your primary residence, a loss on an investment property can be claimed as a capital loss on your taxes.

-For instance, say you have one stock that you sold after it did very well, and you made $1,000 in capital gains.
+For instance, say you have one stock that you sold, and you made $1,000 in capital gains.
 You also have another stock that went down in value by $1,000 and you don’t think it’s going to come back up.
 You can cut your losses and sell the badly performing stock.
 In this case, you would have a zero net gain or loss.

-Fortunately, there is a stipulation for tough times.
-You can deduct up to $3,000 worth of losses per year ($1,500 if you file as married filing separately) and subtract it right off the top of the income you made.
-That means up to $3,000 of your income will be tax-free that year.
-If you had more than $3,000 in capital losses after all your gains were accounted for, you can actually roll the rest of it (up to another $3,000) into next year’s tax return and deduct it there.
+In addition to the ability to deduct up to $3,000 in capital loss per year ($1,500 if you file as married filing separately) against your income, you can carry over the excess to deduct in a future tax year.
+In other words, if you had more than $3,000 in capital losses (after all your gains were accounted for), you can actually roll the rest of it (up to another $3,000) into next year’s tax return and deduct it there.

 If you’re a follower of the stock market, you might notice quite a bit of activity in the last few weeks of the year, as people dump under-performing stocks in order to take capital losses and get a tax break.
 This may sound like a good idea, but you need to make sure that you really want to dump that stock, because if you buy it back too quickly, you can lose your capital loss deduction.